The Foundation

 Bob started the first public relations roundtable during his time with 3M in the 1970s.
 The first informal gatherings were among a small group of directors from mainly US companies who had been sent by the corporate “mothership” to handle the corporate affairs for the European, Middle East and Africa region.
 Finding that they had a common set of challenges and could learn a lot from each other, the meetings turned into a professional network.
 He developed and coordinated a series of roundtables and forums for public relations and corporate communications professionals in Europe and North America.

-Bob always shied away from any publicity for himself or the groups and that helped a long way towards turning them into a unique network of trust where peers can speak openly about their experiences in the knowledge that they will get the support, understanding and feedback in some of the loneliness jobs in the professional world.
+Bob always shied away from any publicity for himself or the groups and that helped a long way towards turning them into a unique network of trust where peers can speak openly about their experiences in the knowledge that they will get support, understanding and feedback in some of the loneliest jobs in the professional world.

 The network established by Bob now comprises some 200 of the most senior communications and corporate affairs leaders from the world's top global companies, major international organizations and foundations, the major business schools, and international sporting federations and sports leagues.